tellor-io/TellorCore/README.md

 <b>The Tellor oracle</b> is a decentralized oracle.
 It provides an option for contracts to securely interact with and obtain data from off-chain.

-Documentation for implementing Tellor into your project, become a miner and learn how Tellor works is available at:  [tellor.readthedocs.io/en/latest/](https://tellor.readthedocs.io/en/latest/).
+For more indepth information about Tellor checkout our [documenation](https://tellor.readthedocs.io/en/latest/), [whitepaper](https://tellor.io/whitepaper/) and [FAQ](https://tellor.io/faq/) page.

 Quick references are included below:

 * <b>Implement Tellor into your project</b>